ydkhushi/ydkhushi/README.md

-- 🔭 I’m currently working as Programmer Analyst Trainee at Cognizant Technology Solutions
+- 🔭 I’m currently working as Data Engineer at Cognizant Technology Solutions
-- 🌱 I’m currently exploring Python World
+- 🌱 I’m currently exploring Data world
-- 👯 I’m looking to collaborate on projects involving Data Visualization
+- 👯 I’m looking to collaborate on projects involving Data Engineering and Visualization
-- 🤔 I’m looking for help with Data Structures and Guidance
+- 🤔 I’m looking for help with Data Science guidance
 - 📫 How to reach me: 9889khushi@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Goal : Setting up a life where no vacation required!